Simpang Symbiosis

 Road sections – Less car lanes & more active mobility

-Our road section for Cat 3 with a total width of 22 meters, it will be a two-way car lanes with 2m green buffer away from the pedestrians.
-The skypod infrastructure takes up 1.6 meter But the stations will be integrated within the buildings.
-Cat 4 and 5 roads will be 14m and 9m in width respectively as seen in the diagram.
+Our road design for Category 3 roads includes a total width of 22 meters, featuring two-way car lanes separated from pedestrian pathways by a 2-meter green buffer.
+The Skypod infrastructure occupies 1.6 meters but will be integrated within the buildings.
+Category 4 and 5 roads will measure 14 meters and 9 meters in width, respectively, as shown in the diagram.

 Public space – From manicured to natural

-For the public and community spaces, we have strategically created a gradual progression from a manicured landscape like lakeside park and forest garden, towards a more untouched wild nature such as the forest and primitive mangrove.
-Community spaces are also organized from centralized commercial districts to a scattered Community Centres.
+For public and community spaces, we have strategically designed a gradual transition from manicured landscapes, such as lakeside parks and forest gardens, to more untouched natural environments, like forests and primitive mangroves.
+Community spaces are organized from centralized commercial districts to scattered community centers.

 Massing – Horizontal & vertical dissolve

 All the dissolve strategies will facilitate dissolving through massing.
-While the general building height decreases from center to periphery, the building footprint also dissolves from compact areas into fragmented periphery.
-The buildings on periphery will have high green plot ratio as we mentioned in our new land use.
-Through this, the nature can also gradually dissolve into urban area.
+As shown in the diagram on the left, while the general building height decreases from center to periphery, the building footprint also transitions from compact areas to a fragmented periphery.
+The buildings on the periphery will have a high green plot ratio as mentioned in our new land use, allowing nature to gradually blend into the urban area.

 Master plan – From compact to fragmented

-Based on our dissolve strategies, we came up with the master plan.
-The plan shows how the building footprint and the layout dissolve from compact to fragmented.
-Also, how the nature being preserve and dissolve into the urban development areas.
-Ecological sensitive areas are well preserved, the development density is dissolving from high developable areas to medium developable areas we identified before.
-People’s activities will mainly happens in the centre.
-Later we will demonstrate how those activities happens in public spaces.
+Based on our dissolve strategies, we developed a master plan that illustrates how building footprints and layouts transition from compact to fragmented, how nature is preserved, and how it integrates into urban development areas.
+Ecologically sensitive areas are well preserved, with development density transitioning from high to medium developable areas we identified earlier.
+Most people’s activities will occur in the center.

 Skyline – Gradual change from high to low

-The 3D model clearly shows the outcome of our vertical dissolving: taller buildings at the core of each urban centres; Ranging from 50m in height at farming community to 115m in height.
+The 3D model clearly depicts the outcome of our vertical dissolving strategy: taller buildings at the core of each urban center, ranging from 50 meters in height at the farming community to 115 meters in height.

 Food system – Living within our means

-At the community market, excess food items at the F&B level can be traded, and the limited amounts of unsold foods can also be collected by those who need it most in an effort to reduce food waste.
+For food, produce from residents can be sold alongside mass-produced items at the fresh food marketplace.
+At the community market, excess food items at the food and beverage level can be traded, and limited amounts of unsold food can also be collected by those in need, in an effort to reduce food waste.

-Lastly, the food waste will be collected through pneumatic waste conveyance system and directly sent to the underground food digesters. food waste could then be collected and composted before feeding back into the food production stage, thereby closing the loop.
+Lastly, food waste will be collected through a pneumatic waste conveyance system and sent directly to underground food digesters.
+The food waste can then be composted and reintroduced into the food production stage, thereby closing the loop.

 Water system – Technological & natural synergy